ScottLabUCB/FEM/README.md

    <img src="https://github.com/ScottLabUCB/FEM/blob/master/exampleFullMask.PNG" height="300"> <img src="https://github.com/ScottLabUCB/FEM/blob/master/exampleRingMask.PNG" height="300">

 3* - Run FEM41.m.
-Looking at your mean FEM image, the ring pixel intensity should be between 500 and 2000; if it is not, multiply your stack by an appropriate factor before running FEM41.m. <br/>
+Looking at your mean FEM image, the ring pixel intensity should be between 500 and 2000; if it is not, multiply your stack by an appropriate factor before running FEM41.m.
+Additionally, set your pixel size in the body of the code if it is not included in the metadata of your stack. <br/>

   Command: sFEM_stack = FEM41(stack.cube, stack_fullmask, stack_ringmask);